masonarmand/scarbyte-website/README.md

+NOTE: This website no longer exists, I no longer use the scarbyte.com domain.
+Instead my website is now located at https://masonarmand.com

 # scarbyte-website
 The source code for https://scarbyte.com
 This website is built using [txt2web](https://github.com/masonarmand/txt2web), a super simple static site generator I made.